-A few readers have brought up this question – whilst there's no shortage of available, many are struggling to prioritize metrics, understanding which are actually valuable to track with the end goal being to increase reader revenue.
+A few readers have brought up this question – whilst there's no shortage of engagement data available, many are struggling to prioritize metrics, understanding which are actually valuable to track with the end goal being to increase reader revenue.

 TL;DR – Linking engagement to revenue is key, measuring & seeking to increase retention and Customer Lifetime Value.
 But, instead of simply tracking the engagement metrics that everyone else is following, turn the question around to look at your data first, finding the answers in your most engaged, high-value readers.